apache/incubator-devlake-website/docs/Metrics/PRCount.md

 ---
-title: "PR Merge Rate"
+title: "Pull Request Count"
 description: >
-  Pull Request Merge Rate
+  Pull Request Count
-sidebar_position: 12
+sidebar_position: 11
 ---

 ## What is this metric?
-The ratio of PRs/MRs that get merged.
+The number of pull requests created.

 ## Why is it important?
 1. Code review metrics are process indicators to provide quick feedback on developers' code quality